calebmshafer/itwin-viewer-proxy/README.md

 > Don't forget to add `<CLIENT_ID>@apps.imsoidc.bentley.com` to your Project too!

-The client secret provided when creating the client is intended to be kept secret and not provided client-side.
+The client secret provided when creating the client is intended to be kept __secret__ and not used client-side.
 Therefore it is __strongly__ recommended to follow one of the two approaches to build a server-side component that manages the secret and avoid having to cache or bundle the secret into your web app.
 The server-side will hold the client secret created for your application and manages using the token.

 ## Server Side Implementations